argonAUTHs/prosze-nakarm-kot/corelib/README.md

 - [ACDC (Authentic Chain Data Container)](https://trustoverip.github.io/tswg-acdc-specification/draft-ssmith-acdc.html): ACDC enables the proof of authenticity of data contained within a container.
 This allows tracking the origin of data and ensuring its credibility.

+- [OOBI (Out-Of-Band-Introduction)](https://weboftrust.github.io/ietf-oobi/draft-ssmith-oobi.html): provides a discovery mechanism that associates a given URI or URL with a given Identifier.

 ## Backend for House Rental Application

 The repository also contains a backend for a house rental application.
 This backend provides the following endpoints: